 A mosaic is an art form created by taking small pieces of material, typically stones or tiles, and arranging them into patterns or images.
 In a mosaic, each piece of material may not be beautiful by itself, or even match the other materials, but when the piece finds its place in the mosaic, it becomes a critical and valuable part of something wonderful and whole.
 In renaming ourselves Mosaic Vermont, we are recognizing that all parts of ourselves and our community are beautiful, valuable, and important.
 Our work is the practice of recognizing the pieces of ourselves and others that have been harmed and finding a place where those pieces can make us shine.

 Before It Was Called Vermont, This Land Was and Is Ndakinna.
-Acknowledging [the History of] the Land the Mosaic Vermont Occupies.
+Acknowledging [the History of] the Land that Mosaic Vermont Occupies.

 Meet The Staff

 Mary has a degree in Sociology and Anthropology from Saint Joseph’s University in Philadelphia where she concentrated on Criminal Justice and Gender Studies.
 Her specialty lies in exploring the history and role that sexual harm plays in society to better understand how these systemic structures of inequality and harm can be broken.
 She comes to Mosaic as a Community Advocate working with the intersections of sexual violence and homelessness.
 She hopes to empower those impacted in the community to find again their freedom of choice and autonomy in their own bodies.
-After work you can find Mary baking something new every day and eating Adin’s innovative cheese creations
+After work you can find Mary baking something new every day!

 Board of Directors

 - Treasurer: Bethany Pombar